espnet/espnet/CONTRIBUTING.md

 Once we agree that the plan looks good, go ahead and implement it.
 You can find ongoing major development plans at https://github.com/espnet/espnet/milestones

-### 1.2 Minor Uupdates (minor feature, bug-fix for an issue)
+### 1.2 Minor Updates (minor feature, bug-fix for an issue)

 If you want to implement a minor feature or bug-fix for an issue, please first take a look at the existing [issues](https://github.com/espnet/espnet/pulls) and/or [pull requests](https://github.com/espnet/espnet/pulls).
 Pick an issue and comment on the task that you want to work on this feature.
-If you need more context on a particular issue, please ask us and then we shall provide more information.
+If you need more context on a particular issue, please ask us, and then we shall provide more information.

 We also welcome if you find some bugs during your actual use of ESPnet and make a PR to fix them.